AdobeDocs/workfront.pt-BR/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 <!--check this list and ensure it's accurate and add/ remove some of the benefits-->

 * Exiba o espaço de trabalho do GenStudio no Workfront Planning.
-* Modifique suas campanhas no GenStudio e atualize em tempo real as mesmas informações no Workfront Planning.
+* Modifique suas campanhas no GenStudio for Performance Marketing e atualize em tempo real as mesmas informações no Workfront Planning.
-* Modifique suas campanhas no Workfront Planning e atualize em tempo real as mesmas informações no GenStudio.
+* Modifique suas campanhas no Workfront Planning e atualize em tempo real as mesmas informações no GenStudio for Performance Marketing.
 * Evite a entrada de dados duplicados.
 * Mantenha o alinhamento entre os esforços de planejamento e ativação.